Mozer History, Family Crest & Coats of Arms

 The surname Mozer was first found in Swabia, where the name became noted for its many branches within the region, each house acquiring a status and influence which was envied and enrolled by the princes of the region.
 Chronicles first mention Rudolph in dem mose of Wuerttemberg in 1269, and Hainrich in dem Mos of Tyrol in 1379.
 In their later history the family became a power unto themselves and were elevated to the ranks of nobility as their influence grew.

-Important Dates for the Mozer family
+Early History of the Mozer family

 This web page shows only a small excerpt of our Mozer research.
 Another 302 words (22 lines of text) covering the years 1482, 1534, 1558, 1573, 1574, 1606, 1701, 1715, 1759, 1764, 1765, 1785, and 1818 are included under the topic Early Mozer History in all our PDF Extended History products and printed products wherever possible.